Roby-diamond/react-native-foco/README.md

-# react-native-foco
+# explore-foco

-A book search app that uses both the Google Books and OpenLibrary APIs
+A React Native app that allows users to look up local Fort Collins Breweries

 ## Technologies Used